sogeuni/contents/abs/advanced-topics/complex-functions-and-function-complexities.md

 See also [[testing-and-branching#^ISALPHA|Example 11-29]].

 > [!important]
 > The largest positive integer a function can return is 255.
-The **return** command is closely tied to the concept of [[exit-status#^EXITSTATUSREF|exit status]], which accounts for this particular limitation.
+The **return** command is closely tied to the concept of [[exit-and-exit-status#^EXITSTATUSREF|exit status]], which accounts for this particular limitation.
 Fortunately, there are various [[assortedtips#^RVT|workarounds]] for those situations requiring a large integer return value from a function.
 >
 > **Example 24-9.
 Testing large return values in a function**
 >